 But, of course, Tesla wouldn’t be Tesla without the cool technological features it included into their truck.
 Semi can boast an enhanced Autopilot that keeps and automatically changes lanes, matches speed to traffic conditions, warns about the possibility of collision and urgently brakes the vehicle in extreme situations.
 In case of medical emergency, Semi will stay in the lane and gradually come to a stop.
 It can even call 911 for the driver if the person is not responding.
 Elon Musk says it is a massive safety increase for everyone: truck drivers, pedestrians and people in other cars on the road.
 As you can imagine, a fleet of such vehicles can be ten times safer than the ones that can only be operated by human drivers.

 A lot of big players feel optimistic about Semi and have already made their pre-orders on the Tesla electric truck and ready to use it with other fleet management self driving cars solutions.
 Check out the list: Pepsi, Walmart, Anheuser-Busch, Sysco, UPS, Meijer, Ryder and others have reserved from 1 to 125 Semis.
-Sounds like a promising long-term perspective for highly automated fleet management, doesn’t it?
+Sounds like a promising long-term perspective for highly autonomous fleet management, doesn’t it?

 Electric truck manufacturers take the stage

 Automation and electrification are two tendencies that characterize the state of the automotive industry today.
 It’s not surprising since electric vehicles have less moving parts and are easier for computers to control.
 This brings new challenges to car manufacturers as well as software development companies.